 Methods to Replicate Data from ElasticSearch to Databricks

-You can replicate data from Elasticsearch to Databricks using any of the two methods:
+You can replicate data from Elasticsearch to Databricks using either of the two methods:

 Method 1: Replicating Data from ElasticSearch to Databricks using CSV Files